 Regular exercise involving strengthening and conditioning the affected muscles is the pillar to long-term successful management of Rheumatoid Arthritis.
 It helps you regain muscle strength, rebuild your range of motion, and potentially even reverse the damage caused by chronic inflammation.
 Medical studies conclusively show that patients who incorporate active therapy into their routine show the best long-term outcomes and improvement.

 Naturally, it can be difficult to be physically active when you can’t even move in the first place.
-That is why active therapy is often prescribed in conjunction with other treatments (below): the objective is to use these treatments to alleviate your symptoms enough so that you can then do the exercises.
+That is why active therapy is often prescribed in conjunction with the treatments below.
+The objective is to alleviate your symptoms enough so that you can then do the exercises.